 You’re planning to go backpacking in Denali National Park.

 It’s very exciting planning a trip of this magnitude.
-For many of you, this is an adventure of a lifetime!
+For many of you, traveling to Alaska is a bucket list adventure of a lifetime!

 However, I have been there and planned a trip myself, so I know that right along with the excitement is also a great amount of stress and nervousness.